phetsims/phet-info/checklists/io_process_checklist.md

 - [ ]  Identify internal and any client iO requirements

 ### Initial meeting
+Prior to initial meeting:
-If a retrofit, prior to initial meeting, the developer
+  - [ ] If a retrofit, the developer:
     - [ ] Performs preliminary assessment of state of the code (does it conform to newer code standards)
     - [ ] Reviews open issues in the repo
+  - [ ] Developer performs a "best guess" initial instrumentation to populate Studio with something.
+This involves at least passing tandems to all/most model Properties and  `Tandem.REQUIRED` elements.
 Brief initial meeting (developer and designer):
 - [ ] Identify the broad goals
 - [ ] Identify which requirements/goals will be hard and most important (ie set intial bunny population)